 That says a lot, and it’s a testament to their durability.

 Though they’re not great for outdoor work, these boots keep men on their feet indoors for long hours.
-If you do any indoor construction, factory or warehouse work, these might be just what you’re looking for.
+If you do any indoor construction, factory or warehouse work, these might be just what you’re looking for, we also rate them as the best work boots for welders.

 Most men find two immediate benefits to these Wolverine boots.
 First, they’re comfortable straight out of the box, with very little break-in time required.
 Second, sizing is undeniably accurate, especially when compared to other work boots.
 That cuts time spent in researching and returns.